jackforgothispassword/real-time-llm-crypto-converter/README.md

 The tool is bound to a LangChain conversational AI model (ChatOpenAI), which allows the model to invoke this tool as part of its responses to queries.

 ### Query Processing:
 The script processes a predefined query about cryptocurrency conversion.
+(This is where you choose what currency to convert. i.e. "Hey there what is 6 BTC worth in ETH?")
+Note you must define a base currency, a currency to convert, and an amount.

 ### Tool Invocation:
 The LangChain model invokes the crypto_converter tool based on the query, and the script processes the output, displaying the conversion result.